TerjeNorderhaug/nexmo-pubnub-device-monitor/README.md

 to those accessing the web monitor.
 It would be trivial to filter the messages to limit what is shown in the browser.

+The implementation is highly *isomorphic*: Most of the code is shared between the browser and the server.
+See the /src/cljs directory for the shared code, /src/browser for the browser specific and /src/node for the server only code.

 ## Demonstration

 Open the demo monitor page at https://nexmo-pubnub.herokuapp.com